saeedashraf/engageclients/README.md

 ### Finally, we have trained a group of models that perform well on the taring set and are verified accurately on the test set.
 The next step would be to use a voting system for the ensemble of models

 # B. Exercise #2
-## For this exercise I did not only draw the skeleton but rather built a recommender system using Tensorflow recommenders and scikit learn library separately
+## For this exercise, I did not only draw the skeleton but rather built a recommender system using Tensorflow recommenders, and scikit learn library separately.
+Please look at the Jupyter notebook of exercise 2.

+### The folwing steps are suggested:
 #### 1. Create models to recommend products based on the pages
 #### 2. Use modeles in a REST API, developed in Python
+#### 3. Deploy the model and data located in the app folder to the Amazon S3 for virtual hosting, or Azure

+## I propose
+1) using the recommender system that I built for the product team.
+After the user finished their task, a notification pops up with three recommendations, as shown in notebook 2
+2) The users probably do not know such products exist.

 ## C. Discussion